-As mentioned above the self-specificity effect was first established in memory with selfrelated items being better memorized than non-self-related ones (see [32, 33]) Such memory enhancement by the self is mediated by the medial prefrontal cortex (see [37]).
+As mentioned above the self-specificity effect was first established in memory with self-related items being better memorized than non-self-related ones (see Cunningham et al., 2008, 2011).
+Such memory enhancement by the self is mediated by the medial prefrontal cortex (see Kim & Johnson, 2012).
 This would still be well compatible with self-specificity being a higher-order cognitive function.
-There are however findings showing that self-specificity modulates even more basic functions like perception [8-11, 38], action [12], emotions [14, 15], and reward [13, 35].
-That argues against self-specificity being a higher-order cognitive function.
-How is such association or expansion of self-specificity mediated neurally?
+There are, however, findings showing that self-specificity even more basic functions modulates perception (Sui, Chechlacz, et al., 2015; Sui, He, et al., 2012; Sui, Liu, et al., 2015; Sui, Rotshtein, et al., 2013; Tagliazucchi et al., 2013), action (Frings & Wentura, 2014), emotions (Northoff et al., 2009; Phan et al., 2004), and reward (de Greck et al., 2008; Sui & Humphreys, 2015).
+That argues against selfspecificity being a higher-order cognitive function.
+How is such association or expansion of selfspecificity mediated neurally?
 I will briefly review these studies in the following with a specific focus on their underlying neural correlates.

-Perception (and Action) and Self-specificity
+Perception (and action) and selfspecificity

-Sui [7-11, 38] investigated how the processing of geometrical shapes like circle, triangle, and square can be modulated by associating them with a label signifying the self, a friend, or a stranger.
-Theoretically, the assumption is here that the geometrical shapes reflect external stimuli that by themselves remain neutral with regard to the distinction between self and non-self.
-While the label signifies the self or self-specificity and may interact or associate with the geometrical shapes and thereby impact their subsequent processing.
+Sui (Sui, Chechlacz, et al., 2012; Sui, Chechlacz, et al., 2015; Sui, He, et al., 2012; Sui, Liu, et al., 2015; Sui, Rotshtein, et al., 2013; Tagliazucchi et al., 2013) investigated how the processing of geometrical shapes like circle, triangle, and square can be modulated by associating them with a label signifying the self, a friend, or a stranger.
+Theoretically, the assumption here is that the geometrical shapes reflect external stimuli that by themselves remain neutral with regard to the distinction between self and non-self.
+The label signifies the self or self-specificity and may interact or associate with the geometrical shapes and thereby impact on their subsequent processing.
 The task is thus about self-association or self-expansion in the domain of perception.

 In their experiments, Sui and colleagues typically let subjects form associations between the three geometrical shapes and three labels.
-Afterwards participants are presented pairs of shapes and labels (like circle-self, and so forth) that either matched or not matched (non-matching) with the learned associations.
+Afterwards participants are presented pairs of shapes and labels (like circle-self, and so forth) that either matched or did not match (non-matching) with the learned associations.
 Reaction times were fastest and accuracy highest for those pairings where the self was involved with performance decreasing from self over friend to stranger.
-The data clearly demonstrate behavioural effect of the self-label on (self-) neutral perceptual stimuli like geometric shapes in both reaction time and accuracy.
+The data clearly demonstrate behavioral effects of the self-label on (self-) neutral perceptual stimuli like geometric shapes in both reaction time and accuracy.

 Self-associations also appear to directly affect action.
-Frings and Wentura [12] paired four different movements (right, left, up, down) with four different labels (self, mother, stranger, and a neutral one).
+Frings and Wentura (2014) paired four different movements (right, left, up, down) with four different labels (self, mother, stranger, and a neutral one).
 Subjects had to form (or learn) associations between movements and labels and afterwards had to perform the cue-based movements in conjunction with the brief presentation of a matching or non-matching label and subsequent judgment (whether they matched or not).
 Trials implicating the self (when compared to mother and stranger and neutral conditions) showed the fastest reaction times and were most accurate.
-Hence, as in the case of "perception-self links", there are clear behavioural effects of self-specificity on action suggesting "action-self links" (as [12]say).
-Self-association effects can thus be observed behaviourally in both domains, perception and action.
+Hence, as in the case of "perception-self links," there are clear behavioral effects of self-specificity on action suggesting "action-self links" (as Frings & Wentura, 2014 say).
+Self-association effects can thus be observed behaviorally in both domains, perception, and action.